ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 ### Conclusion:

-The financial confidence and expectations of individuals aged 18-34 have been profoundly shaped by economic cycles.
+Economic cycles have profoundly shaped the financial confidence and expectations of individuals aged 18-34.
 While the current outlook in 2024 shows improvement compared to previous recession lows, it remains subdued relative to the highs before the 2020 pandemic recession which caused a sharp decline in confidence and expectations over the past four years.

 ## Assumptions and Caveats:
 - Please note that certain personal questions either started later than other questions or they seem to have had a pause.
 I displayed the time series as is with those periods missing.